Join our community of websites already using SEOJuice to automate the boring SEO work.

 Get this visibility before touching content — otherwise, you're optimizing in the dark.

 Crawlability is just the beginning.
-Technical SEO is where most ecommerce sites silently bleed performance — from misfired canonicals to slow-loading product pages and redundant indexation of filter variants.
+Technical SEO is where most ecommerce sites quietly lose performance — from misfired canonicals to slow-loading product pages and redundant indexation of filter variants.

 This part of the audit focuses on how search engines process, render, and prioritize your site.
 It's also where one small mistake (like a rogue noindex tag on a category page) can kill entire revenue streams.